AdaCore/gnatcoverage/testsuite/Qualif/Environment/content.rst

 The important points regarding qualification are:

-* If no :literal:`--RTS` option was passed for the qualification testuite run, users shall not pass an :literal:`--RTS` option either;
+* If no :literal:`--RTS` option is passed for the qualification testuite run, users shall not pass a :literal:`--RTS` option either;

 * If a :literal:`--RTS` option was passed for the qualification testsuite run, typically designating a runtime delivered with the GNAT Pro toolchain,